Astrophysical uncertainties challenge 21-cm forecasts: A primordial black hole case study: Methodology

 It is well established that energy injected into the medium during the dark ages is not deposited immediately~\cite{Shull:1985, Chen:2003gz, Slatyer:2009yq}.
 Instead, energy is deposited at later times.
 Initially, on short time-scales, injected particles initiate an electromagnetic cascade through the interaction with thermal photons, where there is an increase in the number of non-thermal particles at the expense of a decrease in their average energy.
 These non-thermal particles then cool slowly with redshift, on cosmological times scales, and when these particles have energies of the order of keV, they start interacting strongly with the hydrogen atoms of the IGM, thus depositing their energy~\cite{Chen:2003gz, Stocker:2018avm}.
 This delayed deposition is quantified by the energy deposition functions $f_c(z, x_e)$, which describe the fraction of injected energy deposited at redshift $z$ into a specific channel $c$.
 The most relevant deposition channels are heating, ionization, and excitation of atoms,

 The energy deposition functions $f_c(z, x_e)$ can be computed directly from a given energy-differential luminosity spectrum $L_\omega$ using

-where $T(z', z, \omega)$ is are the energy and redshift-dependent transfer functions tabulated in refs.~\cite{Slatyer:2012yq, Slatyer:2015kla}.
+where $T(z', z, \omega)$ is are the energy and redshift-dependent transfer functions tabulated in refs.~\cite{Slatyer:2012yq, Slatyer:2015kla}, and $L_\omega $ is given as the disk accretion scenario from ref.~\cite{Poulin:2017bwe}, explicitly defined in the \texttt{DarkAges} module~\cite{Stocker:2018avm}.

-These functions are implemented in the \texttt{DarkAges} code~\cite{Stocker:2018avm}, which we use to perform the integrals in eq.~\eqref{eq:f_c integral}.
+Moreover, we use the \texttt{DarkAges} module~\cite{Stocker:2018avm} to perform the integrals in eq.~\eqref{eq:f_c integral}.
 One of the assumptions underlying this approach is that changes to the free electron fraction $x_e$ from any additional energy injection do not significantly alter the evolution of the electromagnetic cascade~\cite{Stocker:2018avm}.
 Accordingly, the ionization fraction $x_e$ is taken to follow its standard evolution in the absence of energy injection.

 In \autoref{fig:energy_dep}, we show the energy deposition from PBHs into heating, ionization and excitation (Lyman-$\alpha$) for both accretion models.
 The energy deposition from heating, ionization and through Lyman-$\alpha$ photons decreases monotonically after $z\sim 1000$, largely a consequence of the dilution of the background medium.
 However, the two accretion models differ substantially in how quickly they decrease.
 Much more energy is deposited in the early Universe in the PR model than in the BHL model, but the PR model shuts off more rapidly at late times than the BHL model.
 The implications of these differences for the 21-cm signal will be discussed in the next sections.